Star Hotel riot: Riot

-As a result of stopping the Heroes from playing the crowd turned against the police.
+As a result of stopping Heroes from playing the crowd turned against the police.
 Windows in the hotel's King street and Devonshire Lane bars were smashed and streamers torn down.
 People left the back bar and joined the huge crowd in King Street, where even more numbers were increased by spectators from the nearby Newcastle Workers Club, who came out in hundreds to see what was going on.
 People started throwing bottles and cans at the police and their vehicles.
 The police began arresting people and placed them in the paddy wagon and the prison van.
 At about 10:30 pm police started to retreat to their vehicles and withdrew along King street to Union street.
 They were followed by a crowd of hundreds of people continuing to throw cans and bottles.
 The police stopped at the Union street intersection with the strong crowd advancing upon them.
 The crowd forced the police along King street to Auckland street.
-The police regrouped outside the City Hall as the rioters went back to the Star Hotel.
+The police regrouped outside the Newcastle City Hall as the rioters went back to the Star Hotel.
 During the riot 2 men from the crowd opened the door of the prison van and released 1 of the arrested people.
 The person ran into the crowd but was intercepted by 4 policemen who returned him to the prison van.
 The doors of the van were once again opened later as police tried to stop people from the crowd helping those arrested.